Dodgers blast off early, close the door late to beat the Braves and force Game 7 in the NLCS

 There is little question now that the 2020 edition is the most talented Dodgers team of them all.
 It is there in their franchise-record winning percentage.
 And it is there in right field and in the right-handed batter’s box, where Mookie Betts, a player unlike any the Dodgers have suited up during this run of eight straight division titles, alters games on a nightly basis with his glove or his bat, or sometimes both.

-But now — after beating the Atlanta Braves, 3-1, in Game 6 of the National League Championship Series on Saturday, forcing a winner-take-all Game 7 on Sunday night — the Dodgers have reached the annual inflection point, where one potential outcome inflicts the maximum amount of pain and ensures another long and lonely winter, while the other puts them back in the World Series starting Tuesday with a chance to validate seven autumns’ worth of heartbreak.
+But now — after beating the Atlanta Braves, 3-1, in Game 6 of the National League Championship Series on Saturday, forcing a winner-take-all Game 7 on Sunday night — the Dodgers have reached the annual inflection point, where one potential outcome inflicts the maximum amount of pain and ensures another long and lonely winter, while the other puts them back in the World Series starting Tuesday with a chance to validate seven consecutive autumns’ worth of heartbreak.

 For a second straight day, the Dodgers arrived at Globe Life Field with their season on the edge of the abyss, and for a second straight day they staved off elimination.
-For the second straight day, the outcome hinged largely on an exquisite play in right field by Betts — this time, a sprinting, leaping catch at the wall on Marcell Ozuna’s lined smash in the fifth inning, saving a critical run.
+And for the second straight day, the outcome hinged largely on an exquisite play in right field by Betts — this time, a sprinting, leaping catch at the wall on Marcell Ozuna’s lined smash in the fifth inning, saving a critical run.
 Betts hauled it in, then high-stepped and hooted his way back to the Dodgers’ dugout.
 Right-hander Walker Buehler, the grateful beneficiary, stood on the mound with his arm raised in triumph.

 To come back from being down 3-1 in the series, tie it up with a couple of emotional and hard-fought victories, only to stumble badly in Game 7 — that would be the most Dodgers way of all to lose, because it would be the toughest to stomach.
 They will send right-hander Tony Gonsolin to the mound Sunday to face Braves right-hander Ian Anderson in a rematch of the rookies who started Game 2.